WGAw Independent Writers Caucus • Alliance of Los Angeles Playwrights • Dramatists Guild of America

 In 2013, Jolly was an alternate selection for the Fox Writers Intensive.
 A feature version of his play A Very Modern Marriage has been optioned.

-As a playwright, Jolly has penned over 50 produced plays, with productions across the US and in Canada, Europe, Asia, and South America.
+As a playwright, Jolly has penned over 50 produced plays, with productions across the US and in Canada, Europe, Asia, Australia, and South America.
 He has twice won the Joining Sword and Pen competition, and was a finalist for the Woodward/Newman Drama Award, and a two time semi-finalist for the O'Neill Conference.

 His published plays include A Gulag Mouse, Trash, Past Curfew, Long Joan Silver, The Christmas Princess, The Four Senses of Love, How Blue is My Crocodile, Snakes in a Lunchbox, Moby (No Last Name Given), A Grain of Salt, Past Saturn, What the Well Dressed Girl is Wearing, Bath Time is Fun Time, The Bricklayer and two collections of short plays Guilty Moments and Thin Lines.
 Other produced plays include Of Rats and Men, Christmas Spirit, The Secret of Jarlsberg, Mopping the Stage, If You Could Go Back, and the NPR radio play Thicker than Water.